WirelessPresentation/WirelessDisplay/For Hotel/README.md

 ## Feature

 * Support Airplay/DLNA/GoogleCast/BJCast
-* support Video/Audio/Mirror from mobile device to TV in hotel
+* Support Video/Audio/Mirror from mobile device to TV in hotel
-* support youtube & Tencent Video App in URL mode
+* Support youtube & Tencent Video App in URL mode
 * Prevent wireless display  to other rooms
 * Guests do not need to install additional software